trizin/NFT-Marketplace-on-Avalanche/README.md

   });
 ```

-After you are done editing `deploy.js`, let's run it.
+After you are done editing `deploy.js`, let's run the script.

 ```console
 $ npx hardhat compile